luchaoo7/free-vpn/README.md

 ## Requirements

 - AWS Free Tier
-  - Sign up for a 1 year free account [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all)
+  - Sign up for a 1 year free account [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
+  - Create an IAM user with Admin privileges.
+  - Create a key pair and name it "openVPNec2" (if you want access to the ec2 instance at some point).
 - Serverless Free Tier
   - Sign up and use the free plan [here](https://www.serverless.com/pricing)
+  - Add AWS as the provider and register IAM user keys for deployment

 ## Usage